Do you learn English with news? If not, you are missing out on one of the best free, readily available and constantly updating resources out there.

 In addition to being one of the most easily understood sources of natural speech, news also offers a fun and engaging way to hone your listening, speaking, and reading skills.
 Rather than reading through and reciting boring dialogs that have little connection to your life, a news broadcast is filled with interesting and informative information.

-And whether you’re interested in politics, art, film, celebrities, or any other topic, you can find a news broadcast that will connect with you.
+Whether it’s politics, art, film, celebrities, or any other topic that interests you, you can find news broadcasts that you will enjoy.
 And it won’t just provide you with an opportunity to listen to this information.
 Once you’ve finished watching, you’ll be able to discuss it with actual English speakers.

 Imagine having the opportunity to talk about your interests with friends and strangers alike.
 You can, by taking advantage of the language learning opportunities of every news broadcast.